Apprenticeship and traineeship details

 Supervising registered training organisations are required to ensure the training plan aligns with the most recent qualification.

 This qualification is superseded by CPC30220 - Certificate III in Carpentry.
-Training and/or assessment to apprentices in CPC30211 CANNOT be conducted past 27 November 2022.
-Should training and/or assessment be required after 27 November 2022, apprentices MUST commence in, or be transitioned to, CPC30220.
+Training and/or assessment to apprentices in CPC30211 CANNOT be conducted past 31 January 2024 for continuing students only.
+Should training and/or assessment be required after 31 January 2024 for continuing students only, apprentices MUST commence in, or be transitioned to, CPC30220.

 When determining whether to register an apprentice/trainee in the superseded qualification or the new qualification, AASN providers and employers must ensure that where possible the latest training package qualification on the national register is delivered to apprentices and trainees.
 SRTO's must ensure they adhere to ASQA's General Direction - Learner Transition requirements.
 Dates supplied are for registration and amendment purposes only for training contracts maintained under the FET Act 2014.